CodingItWrong/surely-expo/README.md

 $ yarn start
 ```

-Then click "Run on Android device/emulator" or "Run on iOS simulator".
+Then click "Run on Android device/emulator", "Run on iOS simulator", or "Run in web browser"

 ## Testing